-Competitive swimmers and triathletes, Pam and Connie passed their grueling workouts by engaging in passionate conversations about starting their own company and baking, which ultimately inspired them to leave their respective careers in fashion and finance.
-They opened a small bread shop in 1995, which they named Levain Bakery.
+Pam Weekes and Connie McDonald created Levain Bakery in 1995, out of their passions for food, friendship, and hard work.
+Competitive swimmers and triathletes, Pam and Connie passed their workouts by engaging in passionate conversations about baking, which inspired them to open a small bread shop in 1995, which they named Levain Bakery.

 We take our name from the French word for the natural leavening agent made of flour, water and wild yeasts: Levain.
 In the United States, a levain is more commonly known as a sourdough starter.
 While Levain Bakery is now best known for the six-ounce cookies, Pam and Connie started their business making artisanal breads for restaurants around New York City.
 We love that our name continues to honor those roots.